Thank you! Your submission has been received!

 CRUISE SEARCH

-Hawaii Cruises from Vancouver, British Columbia
+Hawaii Cruises from Vancouver, Canada

 A wide editorial travel photograph of a large cruise ship sailing away from Vancouver's harbour with the city skyline and snow-capped North Shore mountains in the background under a clear sky.